Sialitech/label-siali/docs/source/guide/tasks.md

 | [Tasks with multiple data types](#Basic-Label-Studio-JSON-format) | .csv, .tsv, .json |
 | Video | .mp4, .webm, .avi |

-If you don't see a supported data or file type that you want to import, reach out in the [Label Studio Slack community](https://slack.labelstudio.heartex.com/?source=docs-gdi).
+If you don't see a supported data or file type that you want to import, reach out in the [Siali Label Slack community](https://slack.labelstudio.heartex.com/?source=docs-gdi).

 ### How to import your data

-The most secure and reliable method to import your data is to store the data outside of Label Studio and import references to the data using URLs.
+The most secure and reliable method to import your data is to store the data outside of Siali Label and import references to the data using URLs.
 You can import a list of URLs in a TXT, CSV, or TSV file, or reference the URLs in [JSON task format](#Basic-Label-Studio-JSON-format).

 If you're importing audio, image, or video data, you must use URLs to refer to those data types.

 If you're importing HTML, text, dialogue, or timeseries data using the `<HyperText>`, `<Text>`, `<Paragraphs>`, or `<TimeSeries>` tags in your labeling configuration, you can either load data directly, or load data from a URL.
 - To load data from a URL, specify `valueType="url"` in your labeling configuration.
-- To load data directly into the Label Studio database, specify `valueType="text"` for `HyperText` or `Text` data, or `valueType="json"` for `Paragraph` or `TimeSeries` data.
+- To load data directly into the Siali Label database, specify `valueType="text"` for `HyperText` or `Text` data, or `valueType="json"` for `Paragraph` or `TimeSeries` data.

 !!! note
-    If you load data from a URL, the data is not saved in Label Studio.
-If you want an annotated task export to include the data that you annotated, you must import the data into the Label Studio database without using URL references, or combine the data with the annotations after exporting.
+    If you load data from a URL, the data is not saved in Siali Label.
+If you want an annotated task export to include the data that you annotated, you must import the data into the Siali Label database without using URL references, or combine the data with the annotations after exporting.

 <br/>
 {% details <b>Click to expand example configurations with each valueType</b> %}